-Yes \\\\ Have you promptly reviewed all of the information received regarding the species for the purpose of determining whether emergency listing is needed?
+\\Yes\\ Have you promptly reviewed all of the information received regarding the species for the purpose of determination whether emergency listing is needed?

-Is Emergency Listing Warranted?
+Emergency Listing Review

-No. Palaemonella burnsi is currently known from four populations, three of which are located within the Ahihi-Kinau State Natural Area Reserve and one in a National Historic Park.
+Palaemonella burnsi is currently known from multiple pools, from two different State NARs and one in a National Historic Park.
 State and federal statutes may provide some protection to the species.
 The species does not appear to be appropriate for emergency listing at this time because the immediacy of the threats is not so great as to imperil a significant proportion of the species' total populations within the time frame of the routine listing process.
 If it becomes apparent that the routine listing process is not sufficient to prevent large losses that may result in this species' extinction, then the emergency rule process for this species will be initiated.
-We will continue to monitor the status of Palaemonella burnsi as new information becomes available.
+We will continue to monitor the status of P. burnsi as new information becomes available.
 This review will determine if a change in status is warranted, including the need to make prompt use of emergency listing procedures.